 It's worth noting here that Gitlab is pretty intensive each time it's started.
-I had tried to spin it up on a 2gb and 2gb of Swap space but this caused timeout's when the container was rolling through the installation of all the recipes. to avoid this I recommend setting up least 4gb of swap space if your relatively limited on ram (<2GB).
+I had tried to spin it up on 2 GB Ram and 2 GB of Swap space but this caused timeout's when the container was rolling through the installation of all the recipes. to avoid this I recommend setting up at least 4 GB of swap space if you're relatively limited on ram (<2GB).

 let's cd back into the folder where we have the docker-compose.yml file located from before and spin up the service.